Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-secrets/README.md

 ## Getting started
 ### Adding the package to your project

-Maven dependency for Azure Key Vault Secrets Client library.
-Add it to your project's pom file.
+Maven dependency for the Azure Key Vault Secrets client library.
+Add it to your project's POM file.

 [//]: # ({x-version-update-start;com.azure:azure-security-keyvault-secrets;current})
 ```xml